pumkinisawesome/Prin_CSCI_182/README.md

 In this section create a brief paragraph describing the class.
 A good place to find this is in the Course Syllabus online.

 ## Technologies
-- A list of technologies used in the class...
+The following technologies were used in this class:
 - C++
 - Node.js
 - Networking protocols